FlomoN/KubeSnooze/README.md

 ![KubeSnooze Logo](KubeSnooze.png)

 KubeSnooze is a Kubernetes controller that watches specified deployments for their replica count.
 When all watched deployments are scaled to 0, it starts a configurable timer.
-After the timer expires, it logs a message.
+After the timer expires, it sends the node to S3 sleep.

 ## Features

 - Watch multiple deployments across different namespaces
 - Configurable timer duration
 - Simple environment variable based configuration
-- Logs when all deployments scale to 0 and when timer expires
+- Sleeps node all deployments scale to 0 and when timer expires

 ## Configuration